owncloud/ocis/changelog/unreleased/postprocessing-config.md

 Enhancement: Better config for postprocessing service

-We want postprocessing service to be individually configurable.
-We achieve this by allowing to define a list of postprocessing steps with the `POSTPROCESSING_STEPS` envvar
+The postporcessing service is now individually configurable.
+This is achieved by allowing a list of postprocessing steps that are processed in order of their appearance in the `POSTPROCESSING_STEPS` envvar.

 https://github.com/owncloud/ocis/pull/5457